fastrgv/Reliquarium/README.md

 ## Open Source libraries included for rebuilding:
 * systems:  Windows, OSX or GNU/Linux
-* Xcode g++ compiler, if using OSX
 * a recent gnat compiler
-* the included "libs" directory contains Ada interfaces:
+* the ./adabindings/ directory contains Ada interfaces for:
 	* AdaPngLib
 	* gl
+	* glfw
-	* glfwada
+	* FreeType
-	* FreeTypeAda
+	* OpenAL (Windows)

 ## Build instructions:

 Three [pre-compiled] binary executables are provided, one for Windows, one for gnu/linux and one for OSX.
 The linux version, reliquarium, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
-GLFW2, SFML, FLAC, ogg, vorbis, & openal.
+GLFW2, & freetype.

-Build scripts for GNAT2016 are provided;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
+Build scripts for the free AdaCore GNAT compiler are provided;  a Windows or linux build machine need not have a C++ compiler installed.
 Only GNAT is required.

 -------------------------------------------------------
 msWin32 => wbuildAll.bat

-build script that requires [static] libraries included in ./libs/win/.
+Note that the 64-bit AdaCore gnat compiler needs to be on your path to use this script.

 -------------------------------------------------------
 MacOSX => obuildAll.sh:

-build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW or SFML installed.
+build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries installed.
 Any Mac with a recent but standard configuration of OSX should be able to rebuild using this script.
 Here, all nonstandard libraries are included under the ./libs/ directory and are statically linked.

 ------------------------------------------------------
 GNU/Linux => lbuildAll.sh

 utilizes the uncommon relocatable libraries (mainly GLFW) that are delivered in this bundle under ./libs/.
 This is used to build a dynamically linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.

-If it doesnt run on your linux distro, you will have to try to build the executable yourself.
-In that case, it is hoped that this script will work for you.
-The intent was to provide all the needed interface/include files under ./libs/.

-The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14 [dating from june 2011].
-This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).

-If the delivered linux binary does not run...

-* Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the linux compile script lbuildAll.sh

 ### Link Problems during linux build:

 On a linux build machine, you might have minor link errors, depending on its configuration.
-For example, if you are missing "libz", you can copy "libz.so" from GNAT.../lib/gps/ into /usr/local/lib/.
+For example, if you are missing "libz", you can copy "libz.so" from the AdaCore ~/lib/ directory into /usr/local/lib/.
 If "libGL" cannot be found, this literally means "libGL.so" was absent.
 But you might have "libGL.so.1" present.
 In this case, simply create a softlink by changing to the libGL directory, then type the line:

 sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)